-The University of Montana database of courses transferable from colleges and universities is available on the web at www.umt.edu.
-Choose "T" from the ‘A-Z Index' and click on Transfer Credit Information.
+The University of Montana database of courses transferable from colleges and universities is available on the web at http://admissions.umt.edu/admissions/transfer/transfer-credits.

 Students who wish to appeal a decision regarding acceptance of transfer credit should contact Enrollment Services-Admissions to receive information on the appeal process.

-College of Technology students must submit official transcripts for evaluation.
-If a student feels that a course taken at another institution may substitute for a specific College of Technology course, the evaluation will be done by the associate dean and the chair of the department of the equivalent course.
+Missoula College students must submit official transcripts for evaluation.
+If a student feels that a course taken at another institution may substitute for a specific Missoula College course, the evaluation will be done by the associate dean and the chair of the department of the equivalent course.
 Transfer courses graded C- or above will count toward general education requirements.
 Transfer courses with grades of D or D- transfer as elective credit.
 The student’s major department may require a grade above C- to meet specific major requirements.

 Western Interstate Commission for Higher Education

 The Western Interstate Commission for Higher Education's Professional Student Exchange Program enables students in thirteen western states to enroll in out of state professional programs when those programs are not available in their home states.
 Exchange students receive preference in admission.
 They pay reduced levels of tuition: for most students, resident tuition in public institutions or reduced standard tuition at private schools.
 The home state pays a support fee to the admitting schools to help cover the cost of students' education.